 Technically, it’s called Samsung Smart TV Powered by Tizen, but let’s just go with Tizen.
 Like Samsung’s best smartwatches, the company’s TVs run on a Tizen-powered user interface called Eden 2.0.
 For clarity, we’ll refer to it as Tizen, the UI’s building blocks.

-Tizen places all your apps in a row along the bottom of the Smart Hub (read: Home screen).
+Tizen places all your apps in a row along the bottom of the Smart Hub (read: home screen).
 It’s got all the popular streaming apps as part of a 2,000-plus app library, and it has a neat feature that activates when you select an app, showing you popular sub-categories (like Netflix shows or Spotify playlists) for that app.
-Samsung is also adding a gaming app and a remote-viewing Watch Together option to its platform.
+There’s also a Tizen Gaming Hub which supports Google’s Stadia platform, Xbox, and GeForce Now for streaming games.

 QLED, Samsung’s own LCD technology, uses quantum dots to enhance performance by producing purer light than LEDs are capable of on their own.